OzanCansel/speech/README.md

 It is under GNU General Public License.

 # CMake
-speech library uses CMake build system.
-We are using modern-cmake approach and paradigm.
+speech library uses CMake build system and follows modern-cmake paradigm.

 # QMake
-speech library doesn't use qmake as build system currently but it will be supported at future.
+speech library doesn't use qmake as build system currently but it mıght be supported at future.

 # Dependencies and required(recommended) tools
 - Qt5